Eilish McColgan: 2023

 On 4 March, after five weeks of altitude training in Colorado, McColgan broke Radcliffe's 21-year British 10,000 m record by 0.23 s with a time of 30:00.86 at the Sound Running The TEN in San Juan Capistrano, California.
 In Europe only Sifan Hassan had run faster.
 On 2 April, the Scotswoman chopped 43 seconds from her British half marathon record set 14 months earlier, clocking the second-fastest female non-African mark in history of 1:05:43 for a win at the Berlin Half Marathon.
 She became the first British woman to win the competition.
 Later that month, she again missed her debut over the classic marathon distance in London due to a knee injury.

 2024

-McColgan made her comeback from injury on 26 May, as she won the Österreichischer Frauenlauf 5km in Wien with a time of 15:19.
+McColgan made her comeback from injury on 26 May, as she won the Österreichischer Frauenlauf 5 km in Wien with a time of 15:19.
 However, she was unable to finish the 10,000 m at the European Athletics Championships.

 At the 2024 Summer Olympics in Paris, McColgan finished fifteenth in the 10,000 m.
 She won on her return to the half marathon, taking victory at The Big Half in 1:09.14.
 On 8 September, McColgan competed over the same distance at the Great North Run, finishing fifth in 1:07.45.

 2025

-On April 27, McColgan made her long-awaited marathon debut at the 2025 London Marathon, placing 8th in 2:24:25 as the top British finisher.
-On July 21, McColgan was announced as the first Games Ambassador for the 2026 Commonwealth Games which is set to be hosted in Glasgow.
+On 27 April McColgan made her long-awaited marathon debut at the 2025 London Marathon, placing 8th in 2:24:25 as the top British finisher.
+On 21 July McColgan was announced as the first Games Ambassador for the 2026 Commonwealth Games, which is set to be hosted in Glasgow.